Examples of radiation machines include:

 Notification of Change in Responsibility

 The RSO or the authorized user must complete Section 1 of the Notification of Change in Responsibility for a Radiation Machine form for each machine to be sent to Surplus Stores for sale and possible reuse.
-See SPPM 9.22 for the notification form and instructions.
+See SPPM 9.60 and the Radiation Protection Program Manual (RPPM) for the notification form and instructions.

 Submit the original notification, a Surplus Property Report, and an Item Evaluation (see above) with the machine sent to Surplus Stores.